free5gc/free5gc.github.io/docs/forum.md

 ## Visa

 Before traveling to Taiwan, please review the visa requirements and ensure that you have a valid visa.
-Depending on your nationality, the visa application process may need to be initiated as early as April 27 to avoid last-minute travel disruptions.
-For detailed information, please visit: [https://www.sigsac.org/ccs/CCS2025/visa/](https://www.sigsac.org/ccs/CCS2025/visa/)
+For detailed information, please visit: [https://www.sigsac.org/ccs/CCS2025/visa/](https://www.sigsac.org/ccs/CCS2025/visa/).

 ## Organizing Committee